Chetwynde School: History

 Chetwynde was founded as Our Lady's Chetwynde School in 1938 by Sister Aquinas and her nuns as a girls' school.
-In 1976 the school became mixed and independent from the church, though it retained its Catholic faith and ethos.
+In 1976, the school became mixed and independent from the church, though it retained its Catholic faith and ethos.
 Under Margaret Stones, the school's first headteacher, Chetwynde achieved high levels of sporting and academic success.
 The next headteacher was Isobel Nixon; during her time as headmistress the school dropped the "Our Lady's" prefix from its title and the school's record of high academic and extra-curricular achievement was maintained.
 New laboratories were built with the help of the John Fisher Foundation and many other modernisations took place.

 It was initially a junior school for children up to age 11.
 In 1984, the age range was extended to 16.
 By then the school had outgrown its premises on Abbey Road and moved to its current site.
 The Sixth Form was opened in 1989.
 The first male headteacher, Russell Collier, was appointed in 2010.
 From 2014 to 2019, the headteacher of Chetwynde School was Ms Sian Jeffreys, and as of September 2019 onwards, the current headteacher is Mr Stephen Jefferson.

-On 25 May 2012 it was announced that the school would remain open in September after an eleventh hour purchase from a currently unnamed purchaser.
+On 25 May 2012, it was announced that the school would remain open in September after an eleventh hour purchase from a currently unnamed purchaser.
 The school remained under the leadership of the headmaster Russell Collier with a new board of governors, the majority from the Chetwynde Support Group (CSG).
 The school began to offer new bursary programs to make it more accessible to the local community and to increase enrollment.

 Free school application

 On 8 November 2012, in a meeting held between governors and parents, it was announced that the school intended to apply for free school status beginning in September 2014, as based on pupil numbers the school's long-term future was in doubt.
 The application was processed by January 2013, with a decision from the Department of Education to be made by May 2013.
 Initial reception from parents was extremely positive and Chetwynde asked parents in the area to register their interest in order to aid the school's application.
-On 22 May 2013 Chetwynde announced that it had been successful in its application and became Cumbria's first free school in September 2014.
+On 22 May 2013, Chetwynde announced that it had been successful in its application and became Cumbria's first free school in September 2014.

 In 2018, the school closed its sixth form due to low student numbers.
 Students now generally attend Barrow Sixth Form College located on the opposite side of Rating Lane to the school.

 Multi-academy trust

 Under pressure from the Department for Education through the issuing of a financial notice to improve, Chetwynde School began to seek a multi-academy trust to join.
-On 1 September 2021, the school joined South Cumbria Multi-Academy Trust, a local trust sponsored by Furness College.
+On 1 September 2021, the school joined South Cumbria Multi-Academy Trust, a local trust formed to improve education in South Cumbria.
 The school has now demonstrated sound finances and has had its financial notice to improve removed.